How Much Does It Cost to Set Up a Trust? A 2026 Guide

 When you place the initial costs side-by-side, a simple will seems like the more affordable option at $300 to $1,000, compared to a trust package at $1,500 to $4,000.
 However, this only tells part of the story.
 The real comparison comes when you look at the long-term costs.
 An estate that goes through probate in California can lose 3% to 7% of its total value to fees and court costs.
 For a $500,000 estate, that’s a loss of $15,000 to $35,000.
 In contrast, settling a trust typically costs only 1% to 2% of the estate’s value.
 The upfront investment in a trust can save your family tens of thousands of dollars and months of waiting.

-What Factors Influence the Cost of Your Estate Plan?
+What Affects the Price of Your Estate Plan?

 Figuring out the cost of an estate plan is a bit like asking, “How much does a house cost?”
 The answer is always, “It depends.”
 There isn’t a single price tag because every family’s situation is unique.
 The final cost hinges on a few key variables that reflect the amount of time, expertise, and customization required to create a plan that truly protects you and your loved ones.
 Understanding these factors will help you see why a one-size-fits-all price doesn’t exist and what you’re really paying for: peace of mind and a secure future for your family.
 Let’s walk through the main elements that will shape the investment in your estate plan.